 The following list of Commonly Observed Dates of Religious Significance is meant as a guide to religious accommodations.

 The guide has been compiled in consultation with York’s student Interfaith Council to ensure it is inclusive for York’s student body.
+You can also consult the Interfaith Calendar (not maintained by York).

 There are many holy days associated with various faiths, and the absence of such dates on this list should not be interpreted to mean that accommodation will not be provided to students who observe those days.
 University event planners and faculty members are encouraged to take these days into consideration when scheduling events.